cowsay-org/cowsay/README.md

 * [bkendzior/cowfiles](https://github.com/bkendzior/cowfiles)

 See the documentation in each for instructions on how to install them.
 You can also use Cowsay's `etc/cowsay/cowpath.d` mechanism to make Cowsay aware of them at a system-wide level, so users don't have to configure their `$COWPATH` variables themselves.

+There's also cowsay-org's own [cows-offensive](https://github.com/cowsay-org/cows-offensive) collection, which holds cows that were historically in cowsay, but have been removed to keep the main cowsay distribution suitable for work and family use.

+## Author

+This cowsay-org fork of Cowsay is maintained by [Andrew Janke](https://github.com/apjanke), and hosted on GitHub at the [cowsay-org/cowsay repo](https://github.com/cowsay-org/cowsay).

 ## Enjoy